-3.1 Hohenberg-Kohn Theorem
+2.3.1 The Hohenberg-Kohn Theorem

-In order to see how density functional theory can be useful, one generally argues using the Hohenberg-Kohn theorem [13] (cf. chapter []).
+In order to see how density functional theory can be useful, one generally argues using the Hohenberg-Kohn theorem [12] (cf. Chap.
+3).

 One of its formulations: " ρ yields v{ne} and N, and thus everything" is useless, as we do not need to know the density to know the potential of the system under study.
 This formulation of the theorem is never used in practice.